rafaveira3/contributions/README.md

 # Contributions 📚

-These are some of my recent contribuition to the community. 🙃
+These are some of my recent contribuitions to the community. 🙃

 | When | Where | Research | Resources |
 |:----:|:-----:|:--------:|:---------:|